 Let's look at three main feng shui design aspects.

 In any feng shui home or office application, always be first guided by your feelings, as well as the basic interior design principles.
 What shape would work best in your space?
 To answer this question first consider any shapes that will be visually most pleasing for your space.
 Second, find out the feng shui direction your front door faces and go for the shape that is most suitable for the feng shui element of that direction.

 For example, feng shui-wise, if your front door is facing East, then rectangular (Wood feng shui element) or square (Earth feng shui element) shapes are recommended.
 Round shape, being a Metal feng shui element shape, is best to avoid for an East facing front door rug design.

 The choice of best colors for your main entry rug is also based on the energy of the feng shui elements.
-In our example with the East facing front door, we have the colors of 3 feng shui elements to choose from: Earth, Wood, and Water elements.
+In our example with the East-facing front door, we have the colors of three feng shui elements to choose from Earth, Wood, and Water elements.

 The colors to avoid would be the colors of Metal and Fire elements; it is helpful to know the feng shui element cycles in order to make smart feng shui design choices.
 Ideally, you will not place a predominantly white, gray or red color rug in an East area main entry.
 Why?
 Because these colors express the feng shui elements that can weaken the energy in this area.

 An obvious detail to look at when choosing any floor rug (versus a wall-mounted rug, for example) is to take into consideration the fact that you will be stepping on it every day.
 Be mindful about the feng shui design mistake that is so often seen in small businesses: the owner will have the business name on the floor mat and then wonder why his or her business attracts low-quality energy?
 Well, how can it attract good quality energy when everyone is literally stepping over you/your business name every day?